WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 General manager Paige announced a massive 10-Man Tag Team match for later tonight.

-The segment was better than most opening in-ring promos in that it not only led to the creation of the predictable tag team main event, it also continued the mounting tension between Bryan and Miz.
+The segment was better than most opening in-ring promos in that it not only led to the creation of the predictable tag team main event but also continued the mounting tension between Bryan and Miz.

 The two have been feuding on and off since 2011 and have a big-money match just waiting for the right stage.
 Continuing to create the frustration and anger between them will only make their eventual blowoff match that much more anticipated.

-Add to it the fact that this 10-man tag match was neither predictable nor repetitive, with immensely talented Superstars to boot, and you have a strong way to kick off this show.
+Add to it the fact that this 10-man tag match was neither predictable nor repetitive, with immensely talented Superstars to boot, and you have a strong way to start this show.

 AJ Styles vs. Shinsuke Nakamura